7 Most Inspiring Minimum Viable Product (MVP) Examples

 Focusing their minimum viable product around the pin button helped Pinterest (then Tote) test the market’s reaction to this new type of virtual interaction.
 No other app at the time was using this kind of feature, so it was critical for Pinterest to see if it was even viable before building out a more robust feature set.

 Doing so not only helped them validate that their users embraced this pin button functionality but also helped to give them a name in the market as a digital bookmarking site.
+Conducting market research was a crucial part of this process.
 Their MVP was a success!

 It’s hard to imagine Instagram without reels and stories, but not that long ago, it was something much more simple.
 Instagram launched its minimum viable product into the market as an app that simply allowed users to upload a photo, add a filter, and share it with their friends.